-Although no written notice of withdrawal is required, students who wish to withdraw from Blue Cliff College should contact either the Director of Education, Program Chair or Campus Director to begin the withdrawal process.
-Especially important to students is a formal exit interview with the Financial Aid Office in order to prevent problems in applying for state or federal financial aid at a later date.
+While written notice of withdrawal is not required, students planning to withdraw from Blue Cliff College should contact the Director of Education, Program Chair, or Campus Director to initiate the withdrawal process.
+A formal exit interview with the Financial Aid Office is also necessary to avoid potential issues with future applications for state or federal financial aid.